lfr/lfr.github.io/fun/_posts/2020-05-04-domain-fitness.md

 layout: post
 title: Put your F# domain on a diet
 summary: >-
-  Do this one thing for instant domain weight loss!!!! 🤩🤫🤭
+  Do this one thing for instant domain weight loss!!! 🤩🤫🤭
 image: /assets/2020/domain-fitness.jpg
 ---